Robustly Learning Regions of Attraction from Fixed Data: Algorithm Development

 \subsection{Algorithms}

-The final learning algorithm is summarized in Algorithm~\ref{alg:learn_Lya}.
-Even though we use the standard tessellation algorithm in algorithm~\ref{alg:learn_Lya}, generating a good tessellation is vital but non-trivial.
+A first learning scheme is summarized in Algorithm~\ref{alg:learn_Lya}.
+Even though we use a standard, non-tailored tessellation methodology in algorithm~\ref{alg:learn_Lya}, generating a good tessellation is vital but non-trivial.
 Existing works mostly focus on the link between a convex liftable tessellation and the power diagram (see e.g.~\cite{rybnikov2000polyhedral,aurenhammer1987power}).
-However, as the Lyapunov function studied in this paper is not necessarily convex, hence we leave the study of this topic in the future research.
-And we use the standard Delaunay triangulation in this work~\cite{delaunay1934sphere}.
+However, as the LF studied in this paper is not necessarily convex, hence we leave the study of this topic in the future research and we use the standard Delaunay triangulation in this work~\cite{delaunay1934sphere}.